jonhare/DISCnetMachineLearningCourse/Thursday/practical-part1/keras-tutorial.md

 Running the example prints accuracy on the training and validation datasets each epoch and a final classification error rate.

-The model takes about a couple of seconds to run per epoch on a Titan X GPU (CPU run times are around 60s/epoch).
+The model takes about a couple of seconds to run per epoch on a GPU (CPU run times are around 60s/epoch).
 This slightly larger model achieves the respectable classification error rate of 0.84%.

 	Using TensorFlow backend.
 	Train on 60000 samples, validate on 10000 samples